shermes641/ordershop/README.md

 ### Changes in source code --- Run from ordershop dir

-    docker-compose build   # docker-compose build --no-cache    to build everything docker images          # get the images ordershop_*_* docker-compose push    # push to the local repo kubectl apply -f .     # apply to cluster --- you may need to delete pods, services, etc before applying
+    docker-compose build   # docker-compose build --no-cache    to build everything docker-compose push    # push to the local repo kubectl apply -f .     # apply to cluster --- you may need to delete pods, services, etc after applying to load new code

 In one console: